suffolklibraries/lgc/content/collections/events/bloom-playwright-16-04.md

     content:
       -
         type: text
-        text: 'Want to take your first steps towards writing a play but aren’t sure where to start?
-Feel like trying a new skill?
-Maybe you’ve written before but want to learn a new approach to storytelling?'
+        text: 'Do you love theatre and want to try something new?
+Keen to write your first play, but aren’t sure where to start? '
   -
-        type: hardBreak
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
       -
         type: text
-        text: 'This two-hour workshop with playwright ' -
+        text: 'If you’re aged 10-17, this 2-hour workshop with playwright ' -
         type: text
         marks: